nativescript-vue/nativescript-vue.org/content/docs/en/elements/layouts/absolute-layout.md

 ---
 title: AbsoluteLayout
 apiRef: https://docs.nativescript.org/api-reference/modules/_ui_layouts_absolute_layout_
-contributors: [rigor789]
+contributors: [rigor789, ikoevska]
 ---

-The AbsoluteLayout container is the simplest layout container in NativeScript.
-It uses absolute top-left coordinates to position its children.
-The AbsoluteLayout will not enforce any layout constraints on its children and will not resize them at runtime when its size changes.
+The `<AbsoluteLayout>` container is the simplest layout container in NativeScript.

+`<AbsoluteLayout>` has the following behavior:

+* Uses a pair of absolute left/top coordinates to position its children.
+* Doesn't enforce any layout constraints on its children.
+* Doesn't resize children at runtime when its size changes.

-### Samples
+## Samples

-#### A grid-like layout
+### A grid-like layout

 ```html
 <AbsoluteLayout backgroundColor="#3c495e">